 Edwin Young, Jordan Young & The Faith Tabernacle Apostolic Church in Junction City, Kansas

 This article a collaborative effort.
-It is being updated periodically.
 For those wanting websites on the church and school, they taught against the internet, so there are no official websites to be found.
+On May 13, 2013, the church purchased a domain for a website but as of October 25, 2014, they had not done anything but display an under construction page.
+By 2016 it was in operation but with very little information.
+It appears in 2015 they also started a separate site on the Academy, which also has little information.
 If you are upset that we have spoken about ministers, consider what this man has to say about public criticism of leaders.
-You may also wish to listen to what the new pastor, Nathan Dudley, teaches.
+You may also wish to listen to what the current pastor, Nathan Dudley, teaches.
 He states that if you are not doing what is right, then you are not of God.

 A pastor morally falls.
 So does his son.
 People are devastated, hurt, confused, angry, sad, scared and their faith is shaken and one has commented, "we are emotionally in ICU."
 A church is thrown into turmoil.
 This is happening now in Junction City, Kansas.
 The pastor, Edwin R. Young, suddenly and without warning, turned in his resignation August 2, 2012, leaving it on the desk of Don Boyer.
 He left and did so without his wife.